nusco/narjillos/backlog.md

 * STOP and END instructions
   STOP just stops building this part, END terminates the build process

-* Less constraining mirroring
-  It should be possible to mirror an organ without necessarily mirroring the entire subtree.

-+ "Jump" instruction in body plan
++ JUMP instruction
-+ "Call" instruction in body plan
++ CALL instruction

 - Duplicate organs during mutation instead of mirroring them
   To favour emergent complexity.
 There are studies who say it would, at least.